 Hematological malignancies are known to have a multitude of aberrations across the genome, including somatic mutations, fusion genes, and copy number alterations.
 Yet no one technology can efficiently assess all of these aberration types, making the profiling of hematological malignancies time- and labor-intensive.

 The genetic complexity of cancer cells in hematological malignancies requires a comprehensive approach for detection of relevant changes.
 The identification of copy number gains and losses, LOH, cnLOH, clonal heterogeneity, and ploidy status as well as mosaicism are all critical for evaluating blood cancer samples to discover new biomarkers.

-Join us on May 20 for the Every Lab Summit.
-Specifically for small to mid-sized molecular diagnostic labs, this 2-hour virtual event will explore how your team can compete to offer comprehensive genomic profiling services for precision oncology with the same speed, expertise, and confidence of large university centers.
+A two-part event, the Break the Data Bottleneck Summit will explore how small to mid-sized clinical diagnostic labs can compete to offer comprehensive genomic profiling services for precision oncology with the same speed and confidence of hospital networks and university centers.

 Clinical decision support software integrated with professional services for evidence-based reporting of NGS oncology tests at scale

 Professional variant interpretation service for oncology NGS tesitng

 Learn more about QIAGEN’s QIAseq Multimodal Panels for comprehensive genomic profiling of solid tumors and hematological malignancies.